02Claims & Capital Structure

 Includes convertible notes, preferred stock, and warrants.
 These claims reduce the Bitcoin economically available to common shareholders.

-Analyze capital structure →The total dollar value of obligations ranking senior to common equity, minus cash reserves held on the balance sheet.
+Analyze capital structure →The obligations ranking senior to common equity, converted to Bitcoin terms and netted against cash reserves held on the balance sheet.

 Analyze capital structure →The percentage of a company's total Bitcoin holdings consumed by senior claims.